akhilsrivatsa1/diff_checker/README.md

 make clean

 Most of the main logic is written in file_util.cpp
-The tests are written in the test subfolder and test_util.cpp
+The tests are written in the test_util.cpp